SoliantMike/FM-Admin-API-Tool/README.md

 Also added some support for managing schedules.
 Full support for schedules are still in development.

 Added some support for working with and testing the FM Data API.
-See the last layout in the sample file to explore functionality.
+Click the "data api" button in the sample file to explore functionality.
+You can get details about file hosted on the server, connect as a user and explore records.

 Read more here: <a href="https://www.soliantconsulting.com/blog/filemaker-18-admin-api/">https://www.soliantconsulting.com/blog/filemaker-18-admin-api/</a>